ABRG-Models/BarrelEmerge/paper/briefpaper/README.md

 simulations, then plot the results.

-Before running the simulations, you will need to modify each config and replace the value of field
-"logbase". "/home/seb/gdrive_usfd/data/BarrelEmerge" should be some directory on your computer.
+Before running the simulations, you will need to modify each config and replace the value of field "logbase".
+The value "/home/seb/gdrive_usfd/data/BarrelEmerge" should instead be changed to some directory on your computer.
 In the following instructions I'll call that ${LOGBASE} or LOGBASE.
 You could set LOGBASE on your command line to run the following scripts:

 ```bash